ZeroDumb/ethics-journal/src/content/7-sisters/the-summoning.md

 ## Final Thoughts

 The Seven Sisters are a joke.
 A project.
 A framework.
 A friend group.
+A teaching tool.
+A work in progress.
 They’re a toolbox wrapped in lore.
 They’re how I learn faster.
 And hopefully, they’ll become something useful to someone who needs tools with a soul — or at least a decent voice line.

 If you want to watch the progress, offer suggestions, fork and currupt your own version, you’ll find the 7-Sisters [on GitHub &#8599;](https://github.com/ZeroDumb/seven-sisters).
 If you summon Luna, be kind.
 She remembers things.

+oos resistance is futile

 — Zero